 Bill Crossland – Catching Up – Bill Crossland is a writer, director, and actor.
 He studied film at Temple University, where he wrote and directed several short films and worked as an editor on independent productions including the Neil Patrick Harris comedy The Best and the Brightest.
 In 2013, he wrote, directed, and starred in Catching Up, a short film based on his semi-autobiographical screenplay about a physically disabled man who falls in love with an able-bodied woman.
 The short was a FirstGlance 17 selection and 2016 Sundance Film Festival selection.
 The feature-length version of Catching Up screens at FirstGlance 22.

-Brook Lewis – ½ New Year –Brooke Lewis is an award-winning actress who has appeared in many different genres, but is most known for the mystery, thriller iMurders, mobster movie Sinatra Club and her comedic mobster Vampire “alter-ego” character and passion project Ms. Vampy.
+Brooke Lewis – ½ New Year –Brooke Lewis is an award-winning actress who has appeared in many different genres, but is most known for the mystery, thriller iMurders, mobster movie Sinatra Club and her comedic mobster Vampire “alter-ego” character and passion project Ms. Vampy.
 She launched Philly Chick Pictures in 2002 to create more opportunities for herself as an actress.
 She stars as Pam DeLuca in ½ New Year, an ensemble dramedy, about a group of friends who celebrate 6 months into a year with a big party.
 The Writer/Producer/Lead Actor in the film is Drew McAnany, who is also a Philly native.
 He wrote the part specifically for Brooke Lewis, so that the two of them could play South Philly Italian siblings living in LA.

 Phillip G. Carroll Jr. – The Honeymoon Phase – Phillip G. Carroll Jr. is a filmmaker from Southampton, PA and founding partner of Aspire Motion Pictures.
 He studied Film & Media Arts at Temple University where his short film, Words of Atonement, won Best Undergraduate Film during his freshman year.
 The pitch for his first feature film, The Honeymoon Phase, which is screening at FirstGlance, was a top five finalist in 2017’s Project Greenlight and Shudder TV REEL HORROR contest.
 As a result, Phillip was chosen to be a fellow in the 2017 Shudder Labs, hosted by AMC Networks.